 Most types of panniculitis have both septal and lobular inflammation.
 Some forms include inflamed blood vessels in the skin, called vasculitis.

 - Erythema nodosum: This is the most common form of panniculitis.
 It causes red, painful lumps to form on the front of your lower legs.
 It also causes more general symptoms like fever, headache, and eye problems.

 - Cold panniculitis: This type affects areas of skin that have been exposed to extreme cold, such as can occur when spending time outdoors.
-For children, frozen teething rings could be a cause of this condition.

 - Lipodermatosclerosis: This type is linked to vein problems and obesity.
 It often affects overweight women over 40.